 We sold most of our belongings in Milan, gave up the sunny little apartment that had been our home base for three years, and got ready to fly across the Atlantic heavily laden with Italian and French jams, cheeses, and alcohols (plus an excess of other, less important stuff like our clothing).

 Was this a good idea though?
 We were homeless.
 Our suitcases lived in a storage unit that we occasionally visited to exchange our dirty clothes for whatever we were able to dig out first.
-We lived in Airbnbs, hostels and hotels in Chicago, Michigan, Houston (Lele), and Boston (me).
+We lived in Airbnbs, hostels and hotels in Chicago, Michigan, Indiana, Houston (Lele), and Boston (me).

-We moved into our new apartment!
-We live about 30 floors above the ground.
+We moved into a new apartment!
+We now live about 30 floors above the ground.
 For the first couple of weeks when I woke up to the view of sky and skyscrapers, I had the distinct sensation of dangling from the side of a cliff in a rock climber’s tent half way up a mountain.

 (I’ve never actually done this (yet!).
 But luckily I know someone who has.)